Theme

 OpenMAIC is a GitHub project presented around a multi-agent interactive classroom, with agents participating in educational and collaborative learning scenarios.

 The repository presents OpenMAIC as an interactive classroom environment built around multiple agents.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is